afoley587/52-weeks-of-projects-2024/04-influx-db-fastapi/README.md

 ![Information Page](./img/02-basic-information.png)

-Let's copy the admin token to our clipboard:
+Let's copy the admin token to our clipboard and then select `CONFIGURE LATER`:

 ![Token Page](./img/03-copy-token.png)